MarcToussaint/robotics-course/docs/source/komoTutorial.rst

 * Finally, and this is the main thing, you specify the list of objectives.
 KOMO has a single method for this: addObjective.
-The key to learning KOMO is to learn using this method -- and
+The key to learning KOMO is to learn using this method.

 Roughly, what does KOMO do with these specs?
 ============================================